danielharrell/SumLect2015/Lost_Idea_LA.md

 any appeal to a number of liberal arts seems beside the point.
-St. John's even tried dropping any reference to the liberal arts, along with any mention of liberal education, when it first launched its new website.
-And it did this, I think, to locate the place of a liberal education in the present rather than the past.
+St. John's even tried dropping any reference to the liberal arts, along with any mention of liberal education, when it first launched its new website, as if indeed to forget the whole idea.
+But it did this, I think, to locate the place of a liberal education in the present rather than the past.
 It was only a matter of months before the college restored these references to its website, since there were prospective students still using such terms to find such things.
-But St. John's has otherwise remained embarked, like seemingly every other liberal arts college in the country, on a communications project carried out in images rather than text, in the attempt not simply to say what a liberal education is, but to show it, and capture something about the *experience* of a liberal education when mere explanations are thought no longer enough.
+But St. John's has otherwise remained embarked, like nearly every other liberal arts college in the country, on a communications project carried out in images rather than text, in the attempt not simply to say what a liberal education is, but to show it, and capture something about the *experience* of a liberal education when mere explanations are thought no longer enough.
 Gone are the days when the college could package its education, as it were, in a brown paper wrapper, as if the education were not only a matter of content, but the kind of content that couldn't be seen from outside.
-Even the first video St.
-John's made of itself, back in 1954(?), was mostly staged and performed in vignettes, retaining at least that much separation from the ongoing world.
+Even the first video St. John's made of itself, back in 1954, was mostly staged and performed in vignettes, retaining at least that much separation from the ongoing world.
 But it is just this separation that is now deemed better erased than preserved, leading to efforts that range from the Summer Academy to the college's Instagram feed, as if to give the impression that what separates the college from the outside world is only a window, and a window more often open than shut.
 At its worst, this project might be said to pander or flatter rather than inform or educate; but at its best, it might be said to make St. John's finally look like a college rather than a cult.
 Or to put the sense of this strategy more
-generally: to defend liberal education by locating the place of liberal education *in* the world rather than apart from it. ---Which is perhaps the most visible way that a liberal education is now being made a matter of context rather than content.
+generally: it tries to defend liberal education by locating the place of liberal education *within* the world rather than apart from it. ---And this is perhaps the most visible way that a liberal education is now being made a matter of context rather than content.